We're not sure where they came from, these sleep-deprived dark shadows and ageing under eye bags.

 Some women swear by a blend of baking soda and water, mixed to ‘sugar syrup consistency’, to banish their dark circles.
-Beauty blogger Darshika Patel put the theory to the test in this YouTube video, saying that it should ‘leave your bags diminished and your under-eye circles improved’.
+Beauty blogger Darshika Patel put the theory to the test, saying that it should ‘leave your bags diminished and your under-eye circles improved’.

 To try it yourself, mix together baking soda and a small amount of water to form a paste, allow this to dry under the eyes for 5-10 minutes, then wash it away with a damp cloth.
 Darshika adds that your eyes may feel tight after the treatment, but ‘that’s good because it is tightening the skin around the eyes’.

 No, we’re not talking some fancy herbal tea here.
 Good old fashioned caffeinated tea has long been used as a remedy of eye puffiness thanks to its mild diuretic properties and natural tannins.
-Simply soak two tea bags in warm water and allow them to chill for a few minutes (the cooler the better – try popping them in the fridge!).
-Then place one tea bag on each eye for five minutes, for fresher eyes fast.
+Carme recommends putting your used tea bag in the fridge or letting it cool down for half an hour.

 An oldie but a goodie, cold cucumber slices have long been known for the wonders they work on tired, puffy eyes in desperate need of freshening up.
 Place a slice over each eye, making sure it covers the darkened area too.
 Do this daily and lie down for around 10-15 minutes.
 The cucumber will get to work on the skin around your eyes and the act of taking time for yourself will help alleviate eye bag-causing stress, too!